-The Junior School Program at Ebenezer International School comprises of Std I to Std V. These are the foundation years of education, where various skills, preferences and abilities are developed.
-The School follows an integrated curriculum of the Council for the Indian School Certificate Examinations.
+The Junior School Program at EISB comprises of Std I to Std V. These are the foundation years of education, where various skills, preferences and abilities are developed.
+The School is a Candidate School for IB PYP Programme.

 We recognize that children at this level have their own unique abilities, interests, aspirations and expectations.
 Therefore, our curriculum in these classes are structured to encourage and motivate them to become self-confident, self-reliant and self-disciplined, and thus help them achieve full potential.
 Our teachers use multiple learning styles to help students retain information and strengthen understanding.

 A variety of strategies and methods are used to ensure that all students have equal opportunities to learn.

 This form of teaching is similar to speaking – on a specific subject.
 This method also involves demonstrating with the help of teaching aids such as charts, models, flash cards, etc. Experimentation to demonstrate is used in a Science class.